jhorzek/lessSEM/README.md

 # use the coef-function to show the estimates
 coef(lsem)

-# The best parameters can be extracted with:
+# the best parameters can be extracted with:
 coef(lsem, criterion = "AIC")
 coef(lsem, criterion = "BIC")

+# if you just want the estimates, use estimates():
+estimates(lsem, criterion = "AIC")

 # elements of lsem can be accessed with the @ operator:
 lsem@parameters[1,]